 Exams and Tests

-Your doctor can tell if you have hives by looking at your skin.
+Your health care provider can tell if you have hives by looking at your skin.

 Treatment may not be needed if the hives are mild.
 They may disappear on their own.
 To reduce itching and swelling:

-If your reaction is severe, especially if the swelling involves your throat, you may require an emergency shot of epinephrine (adrenaline) or a steroid.
+If your reaction is severe, especially if the swelling involves your throat, you may need an emergency shot of epinephrine (adrenaline) or steroids.
 Hives in the throat can block your airway, making it difficult to breathe.